 - If at any point you have a fever, chills, pain around the wound, or soreness in your armpits or groin, go to the emergency room immediately.
 These can all be signs of a serious infection such as sepsis, which needs to be treated as soon as possible.

-While asking for help can be difficult, it is necessary in order to prevent long-term health risks.
+While asking for help can be difficult, it is necessary to prevent long-term health risks.
 Always remember that you aren’t alone and that medical professionals are there to help you.
 Wound care could be the first step to getting the help you need to quit drugs for good.

 Addiction Wound Care in Nashville, TN

 When addiction is accompanied by wounds related to it, this can make a person embarrassed to reach out for help.
 We understand exactly how to treat both the addiction and the wounds and provide compassionate medical and psychological support.
 Additionally, we accept Aetna insurance for those who qualify.
-Contact Brentwood Springs Detox in Nashville, or Columbia, Tennessee today and let us answer any questions you have about detox and wound care.